Signs and symptoms of oral lichen planus affect the mucous membranes of the mouth.

 - Scalp.
 When skin lesions appear on the scalp — a rare condition — they may cause temporary or permanent hair loss.

 - Nails.
-Lichen planus of the toenails or fingernails, also rare, may result in ridges on the nails, thinning or splitting of nails, and temporary or permanent nail loss.
+Though rare, lichen planus of the toenails or fingernails may result in ridges on the nails, thinning or splitting of nails, and temporary or permanent nail loss.

 - Eyes.
-Rarely, lichen planus may involve the mucous membrane surfaces of the eyes, and can cause a loss of tear duct function and scarring of the eyelids.
+Rarely, lichen planus may involve the mucous membrane surfaces of the eyes, and can cause scarring and blindness.

 When to see a doctor